Hawksbill Sea Turtle Facts

 Hawksbill Sea Turtle Distribution, Habitat, and Ecology

-Firstly, the Critically Endangered Hawksbill Sea Turtle has an extremely wide distribution, existing in most temperate and tropical seas and oceans.
+Firstly, the population of the Critically Endangered Hawksbill Sea Turtle has an extremely wide distribution.
+Due to this, it presently exists in most temperate and tropical seas and oceans throughout the world.

-Also, this fascinating species typically inhabits regions of shallow coral reef, most commonly in tropical regions.
+Also, this remarkably fascinating species of reptile typically inhabits regions of shallow coral reef.
+Furthermore, given the habitat preferences of coral, this also occurs most commonly in tropical regions.

-However, individuals sometimes choose to inhabit caves or ledges, though even these are usually in the vicinity of coral reefs.
+However, individuals sometimes choose to inhabit caves or ledges.
+But the reason for this continues to elude researchers.
+But, even these usually appear in the immediate vicinity of coral reefs.

-In addition, despite technically being omnivorous, sea sponges comprise between 70 – 95% of the diet of the typical individual.
+In addition, sea sponges typically comprise between 70 – 95% of the diet of the typical individual.
+This occurs despite the animal technically being omnivorous, thus indicating a preference.

-The rest of its diet commonly includes algae, sea anemones, jellyfish, and cnidarians, many of whom also remain quite poisonous to most creatures.
+The rest of its diet commonly includes various types of algae, sea anemones, jellyfish, and cnidarians.
+But, many of these species also remain quite poisonous to most creatures.
+It, however, evolved a natural immunity.

-Finally, due to the fact that many of the creatures it consumes carries toxins, its own flesh quite often takes on a certain level of toxicity.
+Finally, due to the fact that many of the creatures it consumes carries toxins, it has yet one more unique trait.
+Due to its diet, its own flesh quite often takes on a certain level of toxicity.